 ScoopWhoop Media is an Internet media company that reaches out to over 30 million users every month.
 It runs three different publications, ScoopWhoop, Vagabomb and GazabPost, which feature content ranging from local news, to travel, to sports and food.

 ScoopWhoop found Cloudflare’s Network to be the exact solution for their challenge.
-Cloudflare’s CDN now caches and serves ScoopWhoop’s content from over 118 data centers around the world.
+Cloudflare’s CDN now caches and serves ScoopWhoop’s content from data centers in over 200 cities around the world.
 In turn, ScoopWhoop saves over 84% on bandwidth, while improving the performance of their sites and applications.

 ScoopWhoop also made use of Cloudflare’s Page Rules and Website Optimization features to further improve the performance of their site.
 Cloudflare’s Mirage Image optimization decreases image load time by serving two versions of an image: a virtualized image that’s as small as 1% the size of the original and the high-quality original.
 As the page loads, Cloudflare serves the virtualized image, giving the end user a fully interactive web page, while the high-resolutions images load.